nikpltnk/gitsub/readme.md

-beach and juice but what else
+beach and juice but what else?